tmobile/magentaA11y/_checklist-web/range-slider.md

 screenreader:
   name:  |
-    Purpose is clear
+    Its purpose is clear
   role:  |
-    Identifies itself as a range
+    It identifies itself as a range
   group: |
-    Label is read with the input
+    Its label is read with the input
   state: |
-    Expresses minimum value, maximum value, and current value
+    It its current value

+gherkin-keyboard:
+  - when:  |
+      the tab key to move focus to a range slider
+    result: |
+      focus is strongly visually indicated
+  - then:  |
+      the up/down/left/right arrow keys
+    result: |
+      the value is changed one step
+  - then:  |
+      the page up/page down keys
+    result: |
+      the value is changed one step

+gherkin-mobile:
+  - when:  |
+      swipe to move focus to a range slider
+  - then:  |
+      swipe up/down in iOS or use the volume buttons in Android
+    result: |
+      the value is changed one step
 ---

 ## Code examples